US freight industry’s Hanjin reaction

 Legal leeway for Hanjin Shipping

 At last, some breathing space for Hanjin Shipping.
 It’s been over a week since the South Korean liner filed for court receivership after creditors walked away from its request for additional funds.
 On Tuesday, a US bankruptcy judge granted the embattled carrier temporary legal protection from asset seizure by its creditors.
 It will still be a while before the ocean freight industry regains its steam.
-But surely, the seafarers stuck out at sea with a dwindling food supply as they awaited further developments will welcome this development.
+But surely, the seafarers stuck out at sea with a dwindling food supply as they await further developments will welcome this development.

 Following the ruling, Hanjin’s vessels are finally starting to mobilize again.
 Many will likely head towards ports where creditors are less likely to take action such as Singapore, Hamburg, and Busan.
 You can find full details of all of the carrier’s ships here.